|

-Unfortunately, their contribution was restricted to only their artistic
+Unfortunately, their contribution the history of cultures in Peru was restricted mainly to their artistic expression.

-expression.
 Because they had no predominant written language, no written records were kept by the people.
-The only information

 dialect, however, was not proven to be the dialect of the Moche Civilization and culture.